A child’s feet development

-- If the soles of his shoes are uneven
+- If the soles of their shoes are uneven

-- If your child has small lumps or bumps on his feet
+- If your child has small lumps or bumps on their feet

-- If your child is experiencing pain in his feet or legs
+- If your child is experiencing pain in their feet or legs

-- If he develops skin or nail problems
+- If they develop skin or nail problems

-- If he complains of fatigue in his legs
+- If they complain of fatigue in their legs

-- If he keep walking with his legs inwards with no improvement over time
+- If they keep walking with their legs inwards with no improvement over time

 What causes in-toeing